NFL on television in the 2020s: Preseason

 In the 2020 offseason, the NFL queried its teams on the possibility of expanding flexible scheduling to Monday Night Football.
 No consensus was achieved on whether or not such an expansion would be viable, as travel and lodging reservations are set in advance and would require visiting teams to book hotels for an extra day because of the uncertainty such a flex option would entail.
 Flexible scheduling would not take effect until Monday Night Football's next contract begins in 2023.

 The 2020 schedule was released on May 7.
 The Kickoff game was on September 10, which featured the Super Bowl LIV Champion Kansas City Chiefs hosting the Houston Texans.
-The Thanksgiving Night game was supposed to feature the Baltimore Ravens vs the Pittsburgh Steelers; the ninth time that the Thanksgiving game would have been part of the SNF package shown on NBC.
+The Thanksgiving Night game was supposed to feature the Baltimore Ravens versus the Pittsburgh Steelers; the ninth time that the Thanksgiving game would have been part of the SNF package shown on NBC.
 A COVID-19 outbreak on the Baltimore Ravens forced the postponement of the game to the following Sunday afternoon, which was then postponed to the following Tuesday night, and then finally to Wednesday afternoon.
 It was shown on NBC as scheduled, but KWQC-TV - the NBC affiliate for the Quad Cities of Iowa and Illinois - opted not to show the game.
 Before this occasion, the last Wednesday night game played in the NFL was also a special edition of primetime on NBC - the 2012 Kickoff game between the Dallas Cowboys and New York Giants that was scheduled as such to avoid a conflict with Obama's renomination speech at that year's Democratic National Convention.